 With low population density and larger land area than most countries, most of the urban areas in Australia are scattered between mountains, oceans, coasts, wildlife reserves, rivers, and pretty landscapes.

 Melbourne has a European flair and is famous among coffee lovers and selected as one of the most livable cities of the world many times.
+Stay and play in Melbourne with kids.

 Adelaide has many famous and beautiful wineries, colonial buildings and stunning wildlife at Kangaroo Island.
 Also, you can go for well-known wine regions tours near Adelaide while visiting Barossa Valley Wineries.
 Know more about Things to do in Adelaide.